Cross River Gorilla program

-In summer 2009 the Zoo de La Palmyre took part in Year of the Gorilla, a huge international conservation campaign aiming on the one hand to raise awareness among the public about the various threats to long-term gorilla survival, and on the other to raise funds to protect the species.
-The €13,000 raised by the zoo were given to the conservation program for Cross River gorillas (Gorilla gorilla diehli), listed as critically endangered on the IUCN’s Red List because it numbers less than 300 in the wild.
+In summer 2009 the Zoo de La Palmyre took part in the Year of the Gorilla, a huge international conservation campaign aiming on the one hand to raise awareness among the public about the various threats to long-term gorilla survival, and on the other to raise funds to protect the species.
+The €13,000 raised by the zoo were given to the conservation program for Cross River Gorillas (Gorilla gorilla diehli), listed as “Critically Endangered” on the IUCN*’s Red List because it numbers less than 300 in the wild.

-The Wildlife Conservation Society has managed conservation of Cross River gorillas in Cameroon and Nigeria since 2001.
-Most of La Palmyre’s financial support goes the Nigerian component of the program.
+The Wildlife Conservation Society (WCS) has managed conservation of Cross River Gorillas in Cameroon and Nigeria since 2001.
+La Palmyre’s financial support goes the Nigerian component of the program.

 The program in Nigeria

 This focuses on an area in the heart of the Mbe mountains halfway between 2 official reserves, the Cross River National Park in the east and the Afi Mountain Wildlife Sanctuary in the west.
-The region has a population of about 30 gorillas, surrounding by 9 communities totalling nearly 12,000 people.
-Eleven eco-wardens from surrounding villages have the task of gathering data about the gorillas and organising anti-hunting patrols.
+The region, which hosts 1/3 of the country’s gorillas, is surrounded by 9 communities totaling nearly 12,000 people.
+14 eco-wardens from surrounding villages have the task of gathering data about the gorillas and organising anti-hunting patrols.
 Their work consists mainly of destroying hunters’ snares and camps discovered in the forest.
 Thanks to a satellite tracking system, the wardens can also assess the animals’ distribution and movements and evaluate threats to the population.